Cloud data repatriation is a growing trend

 If security is the most important reason for the repatriation trend, control is not far behind.
 For today’s companies, few assets are more valuable than their data.
 From customer information to the unstructured mass of data collected from the edge of networks by a variety of devices, organizations need to analyse these data in order to extract valuable insights that can give them an advantage in increasingly competitive markets.
 But analysis comes with control, and in order to use the power of their data companies need to have control over where it’s located, how it’s managed, and where it goes.
 Most of the time, public Cloud doesn’t offer this level of control exclusively to companies because providers have the ability to interact and sometimes to restrict the use of their client data.
 Giving away a part of the control over their data could be very critical for companies, especially if the management decides to relocate its assets and expects to get back all of the data.
 In the end, bringing data and workloads back in-house can provide better visibility of what exactly is happening and control about security and compliance.
 GDPR for instance has given organisations a reason to keep their data close as a measure of data sovereignty.

 Cost-effectiveness is the master word when it comes to companies’ decisions, and moving data to the public cloud was not an exception.
-The Public Cloud promised a better cost-effectiveness for businesses who were dealing with a huge amount of data for backup and archiving.
+The Public Cloud promised better cost-effectiveness for businesses who were dealing with a huge amount of data for backup and archiving.
 For companies that are just starting out and can’t afford the up-front expenses of servers, storage, and other physical IT infrastructure, public cloud computing offers a simple and quick solution that won’t break their budget.
-But as more and more cloud-ready technologies are available in the data centre, the gulf between the two has narrowed, which in turn reduces the cost benefits of the public cloud.
-For many companies, on-premise solutions are already more cost-effective than public cloud for the majority of workloads.
+But as more and more cloud-ready technologies are available in the data center, the gulf between the two has narrowed, which in turn reduces the cost benefits of the public cloud.
+For many companies, on-premise solutions are already more cost-effective than the public cloud for the majority of workloads.

 Here we have to mention again the question of data gravity, because it will prohibit moving large sets of data due to the growing cost of network transmission.

-When it comes to data and the ability for companies to access their data, we need to understand a little bit about “data gravity” and how it has a huge impact on companies’ choice to repatriate applications and data from the public Cloud.
+When it comes to data and the ability for companies to access their data, we need to understand a little bit about “data gravity” and how it has a huge impact on companies’ choice to repatriate applications and data from the Public Cloud.
 Data gravity is the idea that Applications and data are attracted to each other.
 And the more data there is, the greater the attractive force pulling applications and services to associate with that data, which means data availability is crucial to the success of any organization.
 While public cloud providers regularly present the benefits of being able to access data from anywhere at any time, that access doesn’t amount to much if the provider is experiencing system downtime.
 And By shifting to a private cloud environment, companies can secure much higher levels of uptime service.
 By doing so, businesses make sure their data and assets will be available when they need them most.

 Alternative to cloud storage